-We reviewed relevant documents and 41 EHRs.
+We reviewed relevant documents and 48 EHRs.
 We also validated findings with key managers and staff.
 The table below shows the areas reviewed for this topic.
 The area marked as NM did not meet applicable requirements and needed improvement.
+The item that did not apply to this facility is marked NA.